BIATeam/BIADocs/docs/40-DeveloperGuide/20-CRUD/20-CreateACRUD.md

 ## Specific Input and Output
 ### Since V3.7.0
-* You can see an exemple in BIADemo with the Crud 'planes-specific'
+* You can see an example in BIADemo with the Crud 'planes-specific'
   * In **views/...-index.component.ts**
     * Add the function onChange at the end of the file
   ```ts